7 Festivals on the Golden Triangle Tour!

 Are you a young publisher?
 Then you should definitely try Jaipur Book Mark.
 It is a platform for publishing professionals from India and around the world to discuss business ideas.

 All in all, the main focus of the festival is always on gender equity, science, the scientific temper, speculative fiction, artificial intelligence and what the future might hold for the planet Earth.
-Other than that, it’s a great place to listen to imminent writers and authors from around the globe.
+Other than that, it’s a great place to listen to eminent writers and authors from around the globe.